dagraham/etm-tk/etmTk/help/OVERVIEW.md

 All items grouped by keyword and sorted by type and *relevant datetime*.

+### Notes

+All notes grouped and sorted by keyword and summary.

 ### Paths

 All items grouped by file path and sorted by type and *relevant datetime*.
 Use this view to review the status of your projects.

 The *relevant datetime* is the past due date for any past due task, the starting datetime for any non-repeating item and the datetime of the next instance for any repeating item.

+### Week

+Events and occasions displayed graphically by week.
+Left and right cursor keys change, respectively, to the previous and next week.
+Up and down cursor keys select, respectively, the previous and next items within the given week.
+Items can also be selected by moving the mouse over the item.
+The summary and time period for the selected item is displayed at the bottom of the screen.
+Pressing return with an item selected or control-clicking an item opens a context menu.
+Control-clicking an unscheduled time opens a dialog to create an event for that date and time.

+Pressing "j" opens a dialog to jump to the week containing a fuzzy parsed date.
+Pressing "b" displays a list of busy times for the active week.

 ## Data Organization and Calendars